PlaidCloud/website/content/en/docs/setup/production-environment/tools/kubeadm/kubelet-integration.md

-The lifecycle of the kubeadm CLI tool is decoupled from the [kubelet](/docs/reference/command-line-tools-reference/kubelet), which is a daemon that runs on each node within the Kubernetes cluster.
-The kubeadm CLI tool is executed by the user when Kubernetes is initialized or upgraded, whereas the kubelet is always running in the background.
+The lifecycle of the kubeadm CLI tool is decoupled from the [kubelet](/docs/reference/command-line-tools-reference/kubelet), which is a daemon that runs on each node within the PlaidCloud cluster.
+The kubeadm CLI tool is executed by the user when PlaidCloud is initialized or upgraded, whereas the kubelet is always running in the background.

 Since the kubelet is a daemon, it needs to be maintained by some kind of an init